rulezcasa/VITBOT/README.md

 and contextually appropriate.

 ### Challenges and Limitations
-While the system performed well overall, there were some challenges in ensuring the chat- bot’s responses were fully accurate in handling ambiguous queries.
+While the system performed well overall, there were some challenges in ensuring the chatbot’s responses were fully accurate in handling ambiguous queries.
 For certain complex or highly specific inquiries, the chatbot’s responses were less precise.
 Additionally, the model’s performance could be further enhanced by integrating more structured data and expanding its knowledge base.
 Further, experimentations with temperature, top p values could yield more